mramha/Frontend-Mentor-Challenges/README.md

-# Frontend Mentor Challenges Repository
+# Frontend Mentor Challenges Repository🚀

 This repository holds my solutions to Frontend Mentor challenges.
 Each challenge is a hands-on project designed to build frontend skills through real-world, responsive design tasks.
 I’ve organized each project into its own folder with all the necessary files.